You are amazing. It’s true.

 Career Development & Pathways

-There are over 350 different career possibilities within the NHS, from Photography and Accountancy, to working clinically in roles such as Phlebotomy and Elderly Care.Lets Go!
+There are over 350 different career possibilities within the Health and Social Care sectors, from Photography and Accountancy, to working clinically in roles such as Phlebotomy and Elderly Care.Lets Go!

 Do you want to earn and learn at the same time?
 Get involved by applying for an apprenticeship in any of the organisations in Bay Health & Care Partners!Lets Go!